thatonemegabyte/thatonemegabyte.github.io/about.md

 <img src="/VHCoOzT.jpeg" alt="fop" width="30%"/>

-# Hi I'm Byte!
+# Hi I'm Quinn!

-I'm an electrician and hobbiyist programmer
+I'm an apprentice electrician and hobbiyist programmer in my free time.

-## Games I enjoy:
+I have a few hobbies but my two favorites have to be 3D Printing and Woodworking!

-* Team Fortress 2
+Some of the games that I enjoy playing include Team Fortress 2 and Deep Rock Galactic!
-* Deep Rock Galactic

-## My computer:

-* CPU: i7 12700k
-* GPU: RX6700XT
-* Debian 12 (bookworm)

-## Foxes!

-If you couldn't tell already, foxes are my favorite animal.
-But I also like dogs, cats and bees!
+My computer is equipped with an i7-12700K processor, an RX6700XT graphics card, and runs on Debian 12 (Bookworm).

+Thanks for reading about me!

 [jekyll-organization]: https://github.com/jekyll